Paschal Donohoe: Minister for Finance (2017–2022)

 Following the appointment of Leo Varadkar as Taoiseach, Donohoe was appointed as Minister for Finance, taking office on 14 June 2017.
 On 10 October 2017, Donohoe presented his first budget as Minister for Finance.

-Donohoe presided over the public finance during a time when a budget surplus was recorded (in 2018) for the first time since the financial crisis (2006), marking a significant achievement for the Government.
+Donohoe presided over public finance during a time when a budget surplus was recorded (in 2018) for the first time since the financial crisis (2006), marking a significant achievement for the Government.

-Working with Cabinet colleagues, he engineered a new €116bn, 10-year National Development Plan which underpins Project Ireland 2040; a plan aimed at preparing for an Ireland in which an extra one million people will live and which will have 660,000 more people at work.
+Working with Cabinet colleagues, he engineered a new €116bn, 10-year National Development Plan which underpins Project Ireland 2040; a plan aimed at preparing for an Ireland with an additional one million residents and 660,000 more in employment.
 This also feeds into the Government's bid to increase Ireland's annual capital expenditure in line with EU norms.
 Budget 2019 saw an increase in capital expenditure by 25%, going from €5.7bn in 2018 to €7.2bn in 2019.

-In both of his budgets as Minister for Finance, Donohoe made decisions to increase taxes in order to allow for increased spending.
-In Budget 2018, this was done by way of a tripling of the stamp duty rate on the sale of commercial property.
+In both of his budgets as Minister for Finance, Donohoe decided to increase taxes in order to allow for increased spending.
+In Budget 2018, this was done by tripling the stamp duty rate on the sale of commercial property.
 The following year he reverted to the standard rate of VAT for the hospitality and services sector (going from 9% back up to 13.5%); a measure which had been introduced during the financial crisis in a bid to aid those sectors.

 In 2018, Donohoe and Michael D'Arcy welcomed Ireland's issuing of its first green bond, making Ireland one of the first countries in the world to do so.
-That year he also published Ireland's Roadmap on Corporation Tax (CT) taking stock of the changing international tax environment, outlining the actions Ireland has taken to date in the area of CT and the further actions to be taken over the coming years.
+During the same year, he also published Ireland's Roadmap on Corporation Tax (CT) taking stock of the changing international tax environment, outlining the actions Ireland has taken to date in the area of CT and the further actions to be taken over the coming years.

-Donohoe is an opponent of the European Commission's Digital Services Tax, instead favouring a more globalised approach to the matter through the work of the OECD.
-He is a staunch defender of Ireland 12.5% corporation tax, which he repeatedly says will neither go up nor down under his Government's tenure, offering security to businesses in that regard.
+Donohoe is an opponent of the European Commission's Digital Services Tax, favouring a more globalised approach to the matter through the work of the OECD.
+He is a staunch defender of Ireland 12.5% corporation tax, which he reiterates will neither go up nor down under his Government's tenure, offering security to businesses in that regard.
 Donohoe attended the Davos World Economic Forum in 2018 and 2019.
-He has also attended the Bilderberg Meetings.

 Following the appointment of Micheál Martin as Taoiseach, Donohoe was appointed for a second term as Minister for Finance on 27 June 2020.